Single-Member LLC vs. Multi-Member LLC: How to Choose in 2024

 While a multi-member LLC offers limited liability protection just as a single-member LLC, the protection is more robust.
 There is a more efficient separation of the business and the owner’s finances.

 Furthermore, a multi-member LLC allows you to share profits and losses with other owners.
 As for management, the owners can oversee the business operations or appoint other managers.
-They can also decide how they want the LLC to be run, unlike corporations, which have strict management rules.
+They can also decide how they want the multiple-member LLC to be run, unlike corporations, which have strict management rules.

 This business structure gives room for more teamwork, shared decision-making and duties, and flexibility in management.
 However, it’s more suitable for medium to large-scale businesses.